-Algoma also developed LEAP in accordance with the Framework Agreement Concerning Environmental Issues entered into with the Ontario Ministry of the Environment, Conservation and Parks ("MECP") in connection with the 2018 restructuring to address legacy environmental issues.
+In connection with the Purchase Transaction, Algoma also entered into an agreement (the "Framework Agreement Concerning Environmental Issues", or "LEAP") with the Province of Ontario, as represented by the MECP which addresses legacy environmental issues on Algoma's main site in Sault Ste.
+Marie.
 The MECP provided a release in favor of the Company from any obligations under applicable environmental laws relating to legacy environmental issues at the Company's Sault Ste.
 Marie site with respect to the historical soil, groundwater and sediment contamination at the Sault Ste.
-Marie facility, which we acquired in connection with the CCAA process.
+Marie facility.
 Steel making activities have occurred on Algoma's site since 1901 and before the adoption of modern environmental best practices.
-Pursuant to LEAP, Algoma agreed to fund C\$3.8 million per year for 20 years to a financial assurance fund, established to fund LEAP expenses and provided a C\$10 million letter of credit to the MECP to provide financial assurance for these obligations.
-Additionally, Algoma was released from all legacy environmental issues with respect to the historical soil, groundwater and sediment contamination at Old Steelco's closed iron ore mines, which we did not acquire in connection with the CCAA process.
-Algoma agreed, among other things, to pay C\$10 million to the ENDM in installments of C\$250,000 semi-annually to be used to rehabilitate the closed iron ore mines that we did not acquire and provided a C\$3.5 million letter of credit to the ENDM to provide financial assurance for these obligations.
+Pursuant to the LEAP, Algoma agreed to fund C\$3.8 million per year for 20 years to a financial assurance fund, established to fund expenses relating to approved legacy environmental remediation and other projects, and provided a C\$10 million letter of credit to the MECP to provide financial assurance for these obligations.

+In exchange, Algoma was released from all legacy environmental issues with respect to the historical soil, groundwater and sediment contamination at Old Steelco's closed iron ore mines, which we did not acquire in connection with the Purchase Transaction.
+Algoma agreed, among other things, to pay C\$10 million to the Ministry of Energy, Northern Development and Mines (the "ENDM") in installments of C\$250,000 semi-annually to be used to rehabilitate the closed iron ore mines and provide a C\$3.5 million letter of credit to the ENDM to provide financial assurance for these obligations.